 If we find that one is no longer open to the public or fell into major disrepair, we will likely remove it.
-And we stay away from private residences.
+We stay away from private residences.
 In the interest of authenticity, replicas are avoided too.
 We don’t profile cemeteries and rarely get into the paranormal.
 Story settings are usually excluded unless the author lived or worked there.

 We operate a place we think fits with this website.
 Are you able to visit?